edwindertien/sensorproto/README.md

 Notes:
 - Velocity is computed from successive samples; it benefits from smoothing.
-- Use an EWMA/low-pass (alpha ~ 0.15â0.4) if the derivative looks noisy.
+- Use an EWMA/low-pass (alpha ~ 0.15 ..
+0.4) if the derivative looks noisy.

 ### `plot_motor_debug.py`
-Purpose: âbring-upâ tool: prints raw RX lines and verifies that TX commands are accepted.
+Purpose: 'bring-up' tool: prints raw RX lines and verifies that TX commands are accepted.

 Use this when:
 - you suspect the port is wrong